Vlaad-P/sql-cooltshirts-mk-attribution-project/README.md

 Second goal is campaign budget optimisation, based on the findings from the first goal.
 CoolTShirt seek advise on which five campaigns to reinvest in.

-The repository includes a sqlite db project file and a PowerPoint presentation.
+The repository includes a sqlite db project file and a pdf. presentation.

 Please feel free to explore and share.
 Any feedback is much appreciated.